MBreathe/MBreathe/README.md

 ## About me

 Hi!
-I'm a **Junior Full-stack/Frontend Web Developer** based in Amsterdam.
+I'm a **Junior Full-stack Software Developer** based in Amsterdam.
 Fresh out of **[HackYourFuture](https://github.com/HackYourFuture)**, where I've learned a lot about modern web development.
 I love building things that make a difference and am always eager to learn new technologies and tackle fresh challenges.

 Outside of coding, you’ll usually find me surrounded by **plants**, behind a camera capturing moments, or on the court playing **badminton**/**volleyball**.
 I'm also a big fan of **music**, **video games**, and enjoy watching **movies**.